synopse/mORMot2/static/README.md

 Anyway, https://github.com/synopse/mORMot2/releases will maintain a list of official *mORMot 2* releases, including the associated static binaries.

+Note that on POSIX systems, you may want to download and decompress `mormot2static.tgz` instead of `mormot2static.7z`, which is smaller, but less native.

 ## Static Linking

-Those .o/.obj files were compiled from optimized C/asm, for the best performance, and reduce dependencies or version problems.
+Those `.o`/`.obj` files were compiled from optimized C/asm, for the best performance, and reduce dependencies or version problems.

 Note that such external files are not mandatory to compile the framework source code.
 There is always a "pure pascal" fallback code available, or use e.g. the official external sqlite3 library.

 ## Delphi Setup

-The framework source code uses relative paths to include the expected .o/.obj files from the static\delphi sub-folder, so nothing special is needed.
+The framework source code uses relative paths to include the expected `.o`/`.obj` files from the `static\delphi` sub-folder, so nothing special is needed.

 ## FPC Cross-Platform Setup